Exemplu de cautare: Depeche Mode

 Top 10 albume pe versuri-versuri.ro

-Nume Album : Christmas in the Ghetto 12
+Nume Album : Chronicles

 Nume Album : Unknown